crystal-data/GR.cr/README.md

 * Run `script/c2ffi.cr` to generate json files from C headers.
 * Run `script/convert.rb gr.json > gr.txt` to generate bindings.

+This project is looking for committers.
+If you are interested in becoming a committer, please make a few pull requests.
+Also, if you want to be a maintainer/owner of the project, please contact us.

 ## Acknowledgements